michaelge233/dota2_predictor/README.md

 # Dota2 Predictor
 Dota2 Predictor is a program based on mechine learning to predict results of Data2 matches.
 It can automatically obtain the game data of designated players, and predict the results of their future games according to the heroes selected in these games.
+You can follow the instructions below to install the client or experience [the web verion](http://cccpcccai.top/).
 ## 1. Install
 ### 1.1 Download
 Requirement: